MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # Keyboard Keys

-For any of the controls to work you need to click in the viewport where this project is running.
-To get mouse control back press shift-F1
+For keyboard or Vive controller buttons to work the player viewport or PIE window needs to have focus.
+Just click in it, your mouse cursor will disappear, to get mouse control back press shift-F1

 These are what the keyboard keys currently do, if you want to change them go to Edit->Project Settings->Engine->Input.